-Animal Rescue: Cats found alive in tied plastic bags in Dillsburg
+Animal rescue: Cats found alive in tied plastic bags in Dillsburg

 Speranza Animal Rescue said the box was near a motel on Route 15 in Dillsburg.

-The cats were cold and terrified when they were found but were taken to the veterinarian, given their first round of shots and are overall healthy.
+The cats were cold and terrified when they were found but were taken to a veterinarian, given their first round of shots, and are overall healthy.

 The older cat has a home pending.

-The animal rescue is urging people to stop and check bags or boxes on the side of the roads for abandoned animals.
+The animal rescue is urging people to stop and check bags or boxes along roads for abandoned animals.